 (Note to self: Wow this ↑ is choppily written, please re-write.)

 In my practice, I continue to revise essays long after I’ve posted them— because, what if text were living?
 I don’t want to create more noise on the internet.
 For this reason, I also often take down essays that I no longer think are of quality.
 In the first year of this website in total I took down about twice as many essays as I had left up.
 Increase signal-to-noise by reducing noise.

 I have a few hundred text files each for different ideas.
 Incrementally, I revisit each and add new thoughts.
 Occasionally a lucky draft will coalesce into coherency, but usually only after several months, if ever.
 I also have a couple year-long drafts that I intend to post eventually, but they’re not done cooking yet.

 In practice I publish less than maybe 2% of what I draft.
 I’ve put about 500 hours into this website and it can currently be read in full in under 30 minutes.

-The design of this website is meant to be legible and simple.
-No froth.
-Only ideas matter.
+The design of this website is meant to reflect my style by emphasizing legibility and simplicity.
+Focus, not froth.

-The design of this website was inspired by Derek Sivers’s website, and he also helped me start.
-His essays showed me the beauty of succinct essays.
+The design of this website was inspired by Derek Sivers’s website, and he also helped me start this.
+His essays also showed me the beauty of succinct writing.

 Drawing © Ariana Dyer.